Are You Recovering from a Work-Related Injury?

 Physical therapy is an important part of helping people recover from work injuries, particularly because treatment plans are often provided by workers’ compensation insurance.

 It’s important to see a physical therapist as soon as possible to get started on the best treatment plan for your specific needs.
-To begin, please click here to make an appointment at our Dunes Plaza and Sand Creek physical therapy clinic.
+To begin, please click here to make an appointment at our Dunes Plaza, Willowcreek Rd and Sand Creek physical therapy clinic.